The Tokyo Foundation “Weekend School” for Municipal OfficersActive Years: 2009 2010 2011 2012

 Drawing on the Tokyo Foundation’s extensive network, the roster of instructors includes mayors and governors, as well as community development leaders.
 Through their insights and meticulous guidance, the lecturers help participants deepen their understanding of local governance and find hints for strengthening their communities.
 Following training, participants can continue to gain new insights by utilizing the alumni network to share information and opinions.
 It is hoped that these municipal officers will act as community leaders and that local communities and civil society in Japan will be invigorated through their leadership.

-- Kamei, Zentaro PROJECT MANAGER, RESEARCH FELLOW
+- Kamei, Zentaro DIRECTOR, POLICY RESEARCH, RESEARCH FELLOW